 Assumption Environmental Objective Rationale Addressing the Assumption A.PEER_FUNC&MGT OE.IT_REMOTE OE.IT_REMOTE All remote trusted IT systems trusted by the TSF to provide TSF data or services to the TOE, or to support the TSF in the enforcement of security policy decisions are assumed to correctly implement the functionality used by the TSF consistent with the assumptions defined for this functionality and If the TOE relies on remote trusted IT systems to support the enforcement of its policy, those systems provide that the functions and any data used by the TOE in making policy decisions, required by the TOE are sufficiently protected from any attack that may cause those functions to provide false results.
-The assumption that connections between trusted systems or physically separated parts of the TOE is addressed by the objective specifying that such systems are sufficiently protected from any attack that may cause those functions to provide false results. to be properly managed and operate under security policy OE.IT_TRUSTED_SYSTEM OE.IT_TRUSTED_SYSTEM constraints compatible with those of the TOE.
+The assumption that connections between trusted systems or physically separated parts of the TOE is addressed by the objective specifying that such systems are sufficiently protected from any attack that may cause those functions to provide false results. to be properly managed and operate under security policy OE.IT_TRUSTED_SYSTEM OE.IT_TRUSTED_SYSTEM of the TOE.
 The remote trusted IT systems implement the protocols and mechanisms required by the TSF to support the enforcement of the security policy.
 These remote trusted IT systems are managed according to known, accepted, and trusted policies based on the same rules and policies applicable to the TOE, and are physically and logically protected equivalent to the TOE.
 The assumption on all remote trusted IT systems to implement correctly the functionality used by the TSF consistent with the assumptions defined for this functionality is supported by physical and logical protections and the application of trusted policies commensurate with those applied to the TOE.
 A.PHYSICAL OE.PHYSICAL OE.PHYSICAL It is assumed that the IT environment provides the TOE with appropriate physical security, commensurate with the value of the IT assets protected by the TOE.
 Those responsible for the TOE must ensure that those parts of the TOE critical to enforcement of the security policy are protected from physical attack that might compromise IT security objectives.
 The protection must be commensurate with the value of the IT assets protected by the TOE.
-OE.INFO_PROTECT OE.INFO_PROTECT Those responsible for the TOE must establish and implement procedures to ensure that supports the assumption by ensuring that users are authorized to access parts of the
+The TOE, the TSF data, and protected user data is assumed to be protected from physical attack (e.g., theft, modification, destruction, or eavesdropping).
+Physical attack could include unauthorized intruders into the TOE environment, but it does not include physical destructive actions that might be taken by an individual that is authorized to access the TOE environment.
+OE.INFO_PROTECT OE.INFO_PROTECT Those responsible for the TOE must establish and implement procedures to ensure that supports the assumption by ensuring that users are authorized to access parts of the data